Children’s Summer Camps – Creating Harmonious Community Life

 With a healthy rhythm of the day, we cultivate a wholesome and joyful community.
 Morning and evening gatherings greet and conclude each day with story and song.
 During the day, children are involved in group projects and activities under the guidance of their counselors.
 Activities include: arts and crafts, drama, horseback riding, archery, games, dancing, hiking, fishing, swimming, canoeing, overnight camp-outs and campfires.

 The camp is sponsored by The Christian Community.
 On Sunday mornings we offer a non-denominational Sunday Service for children, and then join together in the afternoon for all-camp skits and games.
-Acceptance is the same for everyone without regard to race, national origin, religion, gender, or handicap.
+Acceptance is the same for everyone in camper and staff without regard to race, national origin, religion, gender, or handicap.